 - 2006: Launch of the Xience V drug-eluting stent.
 It goes on to become the market leader.

-- 2010: We continue our focus on globalism as we become the largest pharmaceutical company in India, the world’s second-largest country.
+- 2010: We continue our focus on globalism as we become the largest pharmaceutical company in India, the world’s second-largest country by population.

 - 2013: Beginning of a new era for Abbott, as a more global, consumer-focused company than ever before, we created a new, Fortune 200 corporation, AbbVie, from our former proprietary pharmaceutical business.